BurlingtonCodeAcademy/sdb-summer-2021-curriculum/week-5/what_is_react.md

 ---

+# Imperative vs Declarative Programming

+**Declarative Programming**

+- Must tell the computer exactly what to do
+  - Every step of the way
+- Focused on the process rather than the result
+- More direct interaction between programmer, and computer

+**Imperative Programming**

+- Tell the computer what you want
+  - Let the computer figure out how to build it
+- Focused on the desired result rather than the process
+- Additional layers of abstraction between programmer and computer

+---

 # Component Oriented Design

 React is built around the idea of creating modular components that can be used to construct specific sections of your web page